 The links at the bottom of this page give information on how we investigate cases of food poisoning, along with other useful advice.
 Also check out the leaflets under related documents at the foot of the page which give useful information on specific illnesses.

-Certain infectious diseases are notifiable to the Health Authority and these are investigated by the Health Protection Agency or by officers of the Local Authority.
+Certain infectious diseases are notifiable to the Health Authority and these are investigated by Public Health England or by officers of the Local Authority.
 The Hampshire and Isle of Wight Health Protection Unit is responsible for the surveillance, investigation, prevention and control of communicable disease in these counties.

 The purpose of an investigation is to try to prevent the spread of illness within the community and to try and establish possible causes.
 Advice is also given to the patient on how to prevent the spread of disease within the home.